-One approach to approximate a foveated image while keeping data size small, is by retaining some coefficients in the wavelet domain.
-Let us describe the approximation using a 16x16 pixels image.
-Similar idea can be applied to volume.
-Figure 2(a)shows the retained coefficients for a foveated image.
-Coefficients in the shaded squares of Figure 2(a) are retained.
-If the image is represented using Haar wavelet, then the foveated image is as shown in Figure 2(b) where pixels in each box has the same value.
+One approach to approximate a foveated image while keeping data size small is by retaining some coefficients in the wavelet domain.
+Let us describe the approximation using a 16×16 pixels image.
+A similar idea can be applied to volume.
+Figure 2(a) shows the retained coefficients for a foveated image.
+Coefficients in the shaded squares of Fig. 2(a) are retained.
+If the image is represented using a Haar wavelet, the foveated image is as shown in Fig. 2(b), where pixels in each box have the same value.
 Note that the widths of the shaded squares are the same except for those that touch the boundary.
-The location of each square with respect to the co-ordinate of the sub-band depends on the fovea location \mathbf{x}0 .
+The location of each square with respect to the co-ordinate of the sub-band depends on the fovea location x_0 .
 The common width of the squares depends on the rate r_0 .
-For convenience, we simply refer the width as rate.
+For convenience, we simply refer to the width as rate.
 A better approximation can be achieved by using circles instead of squares, applying a weighting function on the coefficients, and having circles with slightly different size in different sub-bands [5].